sapirtalk/iexchangev2-reactJS-/README.md

            *only the convertor component is fully working.
            *added file inputs to UserDetails

-**This is a pre-Alpha build and i use it for experimenting ONLY, there are no documentaions and the code needs refurbishment.**
+**This is a pre-Alpha build and I use it for experimenting ONLY, there are no documentations and the code needs refurbishment.**

 *****THE APP I CURRENTLY WORKING WELL ONLY ON MOBILE*****